• Home

 Multi-factor authentication involves using more than one method to verify your identity.
 Multi-factor authentication can help protect your account from attackers even if they guess or steal your password.
 The attackers would not be able to access your account without also passing through the second layer of security.

-• Password Length Should Be a Minimum of 8 Characters but less than 64 Characters
+• Password Length Should Be a Minimum of 8 Characters but less than 64

 Password length requirements that require passwords to be greater than 10 characters have been proven to result in user behavior that is predictable and easy for hackers to guess.
 Length requirements also increase the chances that users will adopt other insecure practices, such as writing down their passwords, reusing them, or storing them unencrypted in their documents.
 For these reasons, NIST now recommends keeping a reasonable 8-character minimum length requirement....and most importantly require multi-factor authentication!

-• All Special Characters (Including Space) Should be Allowed But Not Required
+• All Special Characters (Including Space) Should be Allowed but Not Required

 Special characters make your password stronger, but you can still create a strong, secure password without special characters.
 Making this optional and not required allows users to create passwords they are more likely to remember.